-This tax credit also covers less traditional forms of home insulation, particularly those that insulate a home from airflow.
-As long as the air seals include a manufacturer warranty, they can also qualify for this tax credit.
+This tax credit also covers less traditional forms of home insulation, particularly insulating a home from airflow.
+The air seals can also qualify for this tax credit if the air seals include a manufacturer warranty.
 There’s more than one kind of insulation, and it’s always better not to leave any money on the table.

 To take advantage of this tax credit, consumers should complete Form 5695, available on the IRS’s website.
 If you’re unsure whether your home improvement project may qualify for the Energy Efficient Tax Credit, you should consult your accountant or reach out to the IRS’s help page.

-You may still be wondering if the ten percent tax credit is enough to make more robust insulation worth your while.
+You may still wonder if the ten percent tax credit is enough to make more robust insulation worthwhile.
 If so, the answer is: yes!

-There are numerous financial benefits to home insulation in addition to the energy-efficient tax credit.
+Home insulation has numerous financial benefits in addition to the energy-efficient tax credit.
 Primarily, these benefits include lower electricity bills and increased home value.
-In addition to these, there are financing options available to ease the initial financial burden.
+In addition, financing options are available to ease the initial financial burden.

-By investing in proper insulation for your home, you’ll save incredible amounts of money on your monthly power bill.
+Investing in proper insulation for your home will save incredible amounts of money on your monthly power bill.
 While the initial cost of home insulation can be expensive, it more than pays for itself over time.

 By adequately sealing off airflow (particularly in attics), Energy Star declared that homeowners could increase their energy efficiency by a full twenty-five percent!
-Purely by adding insulation to attic spaces, Energy Star stated that homes could make their spaces more energy-efficient.
+Energy Star stated that homes could make their spaces more energy-efficient by adding insulation to attic spaces.

-Even in homes situated in a comfortable climate, Energy Star estimated that homeowners could pocket an additional two hundred dollars a year just by keeping up with adequate insulation!
+Even in comfortable climates, Energy Star estimated that homeowners could pocket an additional two hundred dollars a year just by keeping up with adequate insulation!